-This article explains a procedure to translate the content of a course developed in Moodle, the open-source LMS (Learning Management System).
-Moodle doesn't have out-of-the-box features to translate courses, even though its interface is available in over 100 languages.
-The workaround we suggest consists of the following 5 main steps:
+This article explains a procedure for translating the content of a course developed in Moodle, the open-source LMS (Learning Management System).
+Although its interface is available in over 100 languages, Moodle doesn't have any out-of-the-box tools for course translation.
+We suggest a workaround consisting of the following 5 main steps:

-- export the course through Moodle's backup feature
+- exporting the course via Moodle's backup feature

-- restore the translated package as a new course.
+- restoring the translated package as a new course.

 In order to fully translate a Moodle course, you need to translate several elements: